jobsmato/web-jobsmato/content/_index.md

 ---
 banner:
   title: "Your Career Journey,"
-  paragraph1: "Discover thousands of opportunities tailored to your skills and aspirations."
+  paragraph: "Discover thousands of opportunities tailored"
+  paragraph1: "to your skills and aspirations."
-  paragraph: "Whether you're taking the first step or advancing your career, we've got you covered."
+  paragraph2: "Whether you're taking the first step or advancing"
+  paragraph3: " your career,we've got you covered."

   image: /images/home1.png

   link: